drewdeponte/git-ps-rs/README.md

 ## License

-`git-ps` is Copyright © 2020 UpTech Works, LLC.
+`git-ps-rs` is Copyright © 2020 UpTech Works, LLC.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

 ## About <img src="https://uploads-ssl.webflow.com/6222b1faf83d05669ca63972/624dc2dea4bbe5dd1d21a04c_uptechstudio-logo.svg" alt="Uptech Studio">